cortexproject/cortex/docs/guides/ingesters-scaling-up-and-down.md

 ### Blocks storage

 When Cortex is running the [blocks storage](../blocks-storage/_index.md), ingesters don't flush series to blocks at shutdown by default.
-However, Cortex ingesters expose an API endpoint [`/shutdown`](../api/_index.md#shutdown) that can be called to flush series to blocks and upload them to the long-term storage before the ingester terminates.
+However, Cortex ingesters expose an API endpoint [`/shutdown`](../api/_index.md#shutdown) that can be called to flush series to blocks and upload blocks to the long-term storage before the ingester terminates.

 Even if ingester blocks are compacted and shipped to the storage at shutdown, it takes some time for queriers and store-gateways to discover the newly uploaded blocks.
 This is due to the fact that the blocks storage runs a periodic scanning of the storage bucket to discover blocks.
 If two or more ingesters are scaled down in a short period of time, queriers may miss some data at query time due to series that were stored in the terminated ingesters but their blocks haven't been discovered yet.